 On Tuesdays the USPTO issues new patents.
 Both of today's Spotlight Patents concern aspects of digital rights management.
-Assigned to Disney, the first patent addresses techniques for indentifying a device implementing a digital rights management protocol.
-Assigned to Samsung, the second patent addresses techniques for managing digital rights of portable storage device.
+Assigned to Disney, the first patent addresses techniques for interoperable DRM.
+Assigned to Samsung, the second patent addresses techniques for processing digital rights objects.

 8,190,918, "Interoperable digital rights management," assigned to Disney.

 In one aspect, there is provided a storage medium, the storage medium having a media content portion; and a plurality of digital rights management (DRM) envelopes, wherein each of the plurality of DRM envelopes corresponds to a different DRM format; wherein each of the plurality of DRM envelopes enables access to the media content portion according to its corresponding the DRM format.
 In another aspect, a method includes decrypting a second portion of the media content according to the secondary content access key to impart a marking in the decrypted first portion of the media content identifying the DRM format.
 In an additional aspect, a method includes presenting a product serial number to obtain an encryption key associated with the DRM format.

 8,191,129, "Apparatus and method for processing digital rights object," assigned to Samsung (KR).